Even the most fresh-faced entrepreneur will tell you that having a marketing strategy is one of the main keys to running a successful business.

-Finally, as we alluded to earlier, you’ll want to dig into the more intimate details of your target customers’ lives – their psychographic information.
+Finally, as we alluded to earlier, you’ll want to dig into the more intimate details of your target customers’ lives; their psychographic information.
 Psychographic information refers to an individual’s:

 - Social class

-As with behavioral data, understanding and digging into psychographics is an involved process that involves many different facets of the individual’s life.
+Understanding and digging into psychographics is an involved process that involves many different facets of the individual’s life.

 At any rate, there are a number of ways you can gather this information in order to paint a reliably accurate picture of your target customer:

 - Use any and all data you have on your current customers, looking at which provide the most value to your company

 - Consult your website’s analytic data.
 Use it to determine where your visitors live, how they’re landing on your site, and what content they engage with